ray-project/ray/doc/source/serve/production-guide/best-practices.md

 ## CLI best practices

-This section summarizes the best practices when deploying to production using the Serve CLI:
+This section summarizes the best practices for deploying to production using the Serve CLI:

 * Use `serve run` to manually test and improve your deployment graph locally.
 * Use `serve build` to create a Serve config file for your deployment graph.